 Hydrolysed collagen peptides from bovine, porcine and marine sources helps to increase skin collagen levels.
 This improves our skins moisture retention, elasticity and reduces the appearance of fine lines and wrinkles.

-Muscle Aches and Joint Pain
+Osteoporosis and Joint Pain

 Tendons connect muscle to muscle, while ligaments connect muscle to bones and all contain collagen.
 As collagen levels decline, the ligaments, muscles and tendons shrink, causing them to rub together and create friction, which can lead to stiff, swollen, inflamed and painful joints.
 Most of our body's supply of collagen is in our connective tissue, which helps to connect the ligaments, tendons and muscles to our skeletal system.
 As collagen depletes, these connections weaken, which can cause complications like muscle aches and pains.